Sahyadri-archives/newsletter/_posts/2025-09-22-tuck-policy.md

 Recently, during a two-hour Student Council meeting, we had an open and honest discussion about cravings, especially among adolescents.
 We talked about how hormonal changes — including those related to girls’ menstrual cycles — and the stress of exam time can increase the need to snack.
 These are real needs, and ignoring them doesn’t help anyone.

 After much discussion, we worked together to come up with a solution that would:

-    Satisfy genuine cravings,
+* Satisfy genuine cravings,

-    Prevent tuck from becoming a source of social division, and
+* Prevent tuck from becoming a source of social division, and

-    Stay true to Sahyadri’s values and vision.
+* Stay true to Sahyadri’s values and vision.

-Here’s what we’ve decided:

-TUCK SHOP
+### TUCK SHOP

-    The frequency of getting tuck has been increased to once a week, the budget being 75 rupees for grades 4-8, and 100 rupees for grades 9-12, per week.
+* The frequency of getting tuck has been increased to once a week, the budget being 75 rupees for grades 4-8, and 100 rupees for grades 9-12, per week.

-    There has been an introduction of new items like Oreo and Bourbon.
+* There has been an introduction of new items like Oreo and Bourbon.
 These items will change every two weeks, or sometimes even a month.
 The reason for fixing a hamper was to ease the burden on the accountants.

-    Students can choose to buy tuck as well as fruit.
+* Students can choose to buy tuck as well as fruit.
 The frequency of fruit is also once a week, as fruits are being provided for juice break in addition to the juice break snack.

-    Students from grades 4-8 may inform their matrons if they want to opt out of either fruit or tuck, or both at least one week prior to the next stock coming in.
+* Students from grades 4-8 may inform their matrons if they want to opt out of either fruit or tuck, or both at least one week prior to the next stock coming in.
 Students from grades 9-12 may inform either their matrons or dorm representatives as assigned by the student council in the recent past.

-    We are open to any suggestions regarding eatables to be introduced in the tuck shop.
+* We are open to any suggestions regarding eatables to be introduced in the tuck shop.

-TIWAI TAWA
+### TIWAI TAWA

-    The frequency of Favourites like potato and banana chips has been increased.
+* The frequency of Favourites like potato and banana chips has been increased.

-    More ‘masaledaar’ items have been added.
+* More ‘masaledaar’ items have been added.

-    We are working on the introduction of items, and are open to suggestions from you all.
+* We are working on the introduction of items, and are open to suggestions from you all.

-    Approach any 11th grader with any doubts regarding this system.
+* Approach any 11th grader with any doubts regarding this system.